XiugeChen/Short-Text-Tweets-Geolocation-Identification/resources/literature/Experiment_Design.md

 ### Preprocessing

-1. Exclude all (generic?) hash tags and mentions
-2. Exclude all Retweets (?)
-3. Remove all speical characters, url, emojis and punctuations.
+1. Remove all speical characters, url, emojis, mentions, hash tags and punctuations.

-4. Reduce all chars to lowercase.
-5. Spell check (?) (replace according to Jaccard coefficient for strings)
-6. Porter stemming algorithm
+2. Spell check ([pyspellchecker], based on Peter Novig's method, Levenshtein Distance algorithm to find permutations)

+4. Decrese words size:

-7. Remove all stop words.
-(SMART stop word list, 500 most common Twitter words) OR NER (Standford or [CogComp])(ORGANIZATION/LOCATION) (char > 4 and frequency > 10(?))
+   a.
+Remove all stop words.
+(SMART stop word list, 500 most common Twitter words)

+   b.
+NER (Standford or [CogComp])(ORGANIZATION/LOCATION) (char > 4 and frequency > 10) **(sometimes can't recognize ny, not work as examples)**

+6. Porter stemming algorithm (also does reducing all chars to lowercase.) **(reduce melbourne -> melbourn, MEL -> mel)** OR Lemmatization

-8. DBSCAN (*eps* = 0.5, *min_samples* = 5) OR K-means remove GLOBAL entities and entities far away from cluster
+5. DBSCAN (*eps* = 0.5, *min_samples* = 5) OR K-means remove GLOBAL entities and entities far away from cluster

+Not Do:

+1. Exclude all Retweets.
+Reason: not worth
-9. Exclude all tweets being published by users whose cumulative words is less than 600 (?)
+2. Exclude all tweets being published by users whose cumulative words is less than 600 (?).
+Reason: not be able to do that.
-10. Tweet Normalization (transfer short forms(CA) / long forms(coooool) to full meanings) (?)
+3. Replace short forms(CA) / long forms(coooool) to unique full meaning.
+Reason: no library to do that and it is time-consuming to build a dictionary.

 ### Baseline